 “The illuminate:nextgen Challenge gave our students from 13 schools an extraordinary experience where they applied the great skills they are getting to a real world situation beyond the classroom.
 They excelled throughout the entire challenge process using real life skills around interrogating information to solve a problem creatively, research, digital literacy, presentation, market research and collaboration.
 The students grew so much throughout the experience and they readily articulated that learning.
 A wonderful opportunity to try the real world in a great learning environment.
 Cannot recommend the challenge highly enough!”

 “The illuminate:nextgen Challenge was an amazing opportunity for our students to discover things about themselves they would not have been about to explore in the everyday classroom.
 The way the program was run was exceptional, teaching students about the various elements of running a business, giving them practical skills and then allowing them to “get their hands dirty” by applying their new enterprise knowledge.
-Students were extended and pushed to achieve some incredible results and the comments since they have returned have been nothing but positive.”
+Students were extended and pushed to achieve some incredible results and the comments since they have returned have been nothing but positive.
+We will definitely be involved in this program in years to come as it offers opportunities that we are not always able to offer within the school environment.”

-“”The illuminate:nextgen Challenge was a valuable experience for our Year 9 students.
+“The illuminate:nextgen Challenge was a valuable experience for our JTC year nine students.
 Yes, students learnt a lot about what it takes to start up a business.
 Importantly, they also learnt a lot about collaboration, communication, working under pressure and problem solving.
 Students were encouraged to participate in a real-world experience, beyond the classroom, to bring their ideas to life.
-Students stepped up and pushed themselves that little bit further to complete the challenge.”
+Students stepped up and pushed themselves that little bit further to complete the challenge.
+We look forward to working with Adam next year to take nextgen to the next level in W.A.”

 Frequently Asked Questions